dkorni/Santander.BestHackerNews.API/README.md

 # Santander.BestHackerNews
 **Santander.BestHackerNews** is the service that provides the best stories from the Firebase source https://hacker-news.firebaseio.com/v0/beststories.json.
-The service implements a Cache-Aside pattern by using Redis as a distributed cache.
+The service implements a Read-Through pattern by using Redis as a distributed cache.

 **Santander.BestHackerNews** was designed in a clean architectural way.